Skip to main content

 2025 Prescription Drugs That Require Step Therapy (PDF) Updated 10/2024

 The service area has a robust pharmacy network.
-It’s easy to find in-network 2024 providers or pharmacies or 2025 providers or pharmacies.
+It’s easy to find in-network 2025 providers or pharmacies.

 You can also learn more about prescription drug coverage by reviewing our member materials.